 The roles & responsibilities of a validator Print

 Validators have two crucial roles in maintaining the Polkadot network.
-First, they verify and validate the information contained in the parachain blocks they are assigned.
-Second, they participate in consensus with other validators to produce new blocks on the Relay Chain.
+First, they participate in consensus with other validators to produce new blocks on the Relay Chain.
+Second, they verify and validate the information contained in the parachain blocks they are assigned.

-In return for their work and performance, they receive block rewards (and transaction fees) in the form of DOTs.
+In return for their work and performance, they receive rewards in the form of DOTs.
+Their rewards come in two forms:

 Should they not comply with the consensus algorithm (e.g., go offline, attack the network, or run modified software) they and their nominators will be punished by losing some or all of their staked DOTs.
 This is called "slashing" and is a way of discouraging bad actors in the network.

-Becoming a validator requires some technical skills, a stake of DOTs, as well as trust and support from the community (=nominators).
+Becoming a validator requires some technical skills, a stake of DOTs, as well as trust and support from the community, in the form of nominations.

 Did you find it helpful?Send feedback